Enjoy Iceland for less this spring. Browse our off-season deals!

 Finish up your Westfjords journey and take a walk on Rauðasandur Beach.
 Located on the peninsula's south coast, it’s a red sand beach perfect for an evening stroll.
 The Rauðasandur festival takes place on the first weekend of July.

 Mountains, black sand beach, and a national park - the Snæfellsnes peninsula has it all.
-Located on the west side of Iceland, south of the Westjords, the peninsula is the perfect spot for an adventurous spirit
+Located on the west side of Iceland, south of the Westfjords, the peninsula is the perfect spot for an adventurous spirit.
+To easily explore its highlights, consider joining one of the many guided Snæfellsnes Peninsula tours available.

 The Kirkjufell mountain is as picturesque as it comes.
 Nicknamed the “Church Mountain,” you will pray to see it again on your next Icelandic vacation.